parkermac/LO/pre/river1/README.md

 ---

 `make_historical.py` - the main tool for getting historical flow data.
-This was recoded in November 2022 to make it easier to just do one year at a time and then concatenate it with previous saved data.
-Much faster and more reliable, but requires you to edit the code each time, and to get up-to-date ROMS extractions first.
+It accepts command line arguments for the ctag and year range.
+The default behavior **with no arguments** is to add the most recent year (e.g. 2022 if run in 2023) to the existing ALL_flow.p, moving the old one to ALL_flow_prev.p.
+This is really useful because it means you can update the historical archive with one command, especially if you do it early in the year (say January-April) before we drift into the dreaded EC Data Gap.
+If you do it late in the year you may have to update the ROMS river forcing extraction and edit the code to use it.

 INPUT: